The-Taft-School/Control-Flow-1-If-Else/README.md

 ### Write a python program to solve the questions.

 1. Write a program to check whether a person is eligible for voting or not. (accept age from user)
-2. Write a program to check whether a number entered by user is even or odd.
+e.
+Write a program to check whether a number entered by user is even or odd.
 3. Write a program to check whether a number is divisible by 7 or not.
 4. Write a program to check whether the last digit of a number( entered by user ) is divisible by 3 or not.